Roof Inspection in Denver, CO — Free, Documented, No Pressure

 When Denver Homeowners Should Schedule a Roof Inspection

 After a hail or wind event — even with no visible damage from the ground.
 The most consequential hail damage to roofing systems — fiberglass mat fracture beneath the shingle surface — is not visible from the driveway.
 Dented gutters and cracked siding are the reliable ground-level indicators that significant hail impact occurred on the roof as well.
-If your gutters show hail dents, your roof needs a close inspection regardless of what you can or cannot see from below.
+If your gutters show hail dents after a storm, your roof needs a close inspection regardless of what you can or cannot see from below.

 After heavy snow, ice, or a significant freeze-thaw cycle.
 Ice dam formation at eave lines — where snowmelt refreezes behind a cold overhang — creates water backup that exploits any weakness in underlayment, flashing transitions, or pipe boot seals.
 Post-winter inspections catch damage from the season before it becomes an active leak in spring rains.